praharshidha-anandan/learning-log/daily-problems/powershell/exercism-ps-001.md

 ```
 Hello, World!
 ```
-- But, in Exercism's evaluator only wants me to return the string "Hello, World!" for a function `Get-HelloWorld` they already defined, similar to the [Exercise 001 in Java](https://github.com/praharshidha-anandan/learning-log/blob/main/daily-problems/java/exercism-java-001.md).
+- But Exercism's evaluator only wants me to return the string "Hello, World!" for a function `Get-HelloWorld` they already defined, similar to the [Exercise 001 in Java](https://github.com/praharshidha-anandan/learning-log/blob/main/daily-problems/java/exercism-java-001.md).